CHTC/chtc-website-source/_uw-research-computing/get-help.md

 to start by sending questions or issues via email.
 You can typically expect a first response within a few business hours.

+When emailing us for assistance in troubleshooting an issue, please provide an explanation of what you expected to happen versus what actually happened, and
+include relevant files (or provide the locations of them on the system), such as:

+* The job submit file (.sub)
+* The job executable (.sh) or list of commands used in an interactive job
+* The HTCondor log file (.log)

+We will use this information to give you more effective responses and solutions.

 ## Office Hours

 **Cancellations will be announced via email and on this webpage.**